How Singapore Students Get Into Top US Universities: A-Levels, NS, Aid, and Strategy

 About Oriel Admissions

 Oriel Admissions is a Princeton-based college admissions consulting firm advising families nationwide and internationally on elite university admissions strategy.
 Our team includes former admissions officers from leading Ivy League and top-ranked institutions.
-To discuss your family’s admissions strategy, schedule a consultation.
+We offer a complimentary 30-minute discovery call to discuss your family’s situation, evaluate fit, and outline next steps.
+Schedule your discovery call →